QuartermindGames/ape/docs/materials.md

 to change functionality, you can use the
 "definitions" object.

-The definitions object takes a "fragment" string array and "vertex" string array.
+The "definitions" object takes a "fragment" string array and "vertex" string array.
 An example is provided below.